-Given the widening scope of the Covid-19 pandemic, we have decided to close school from Monday, March 16 – Sunday, March 29.
+Given the widening scope of the Covid-19 pandemic, we have decided to close school from for the remainder of the 2019-2020 school year.
 Our decision was made after careful deliberation, consultation with local authorities and district leaders, and updates from affiliate private, public, and charter schools.
 Please know that our decision is precautionary, and not because anyone within our community has been impacted directly.

 We are committed to supporting continued learning and enrichment across divisions and grade levels, despite the school closure.
 In collaboration with our dedicated faculty, we will be transitioning to remote learning.
 Teachers have recommended resources and activities for students, though plans and recommendations will vary from grade to grade.
 These resources and activities include reading, journaling, digital learning, phonics, and more.